 Further, longitudinal presentations of results over time based on the same analysis, with the corresponding 95% CI, will be created.
-In addition, the individual components of the composite SRI(4) endpoints will be summarised by treatment group.
+In addition, the individual components of the composite BICLA endpoints will be summarised by treatment group, and a sensitivity analysis using modified BILAG will be conducted.